strangeideas/drstrangechild/README.md

 # drstrangechild
-a proof of concept choose your own adventure neocitieswebsite
+a proof of concept choose your own adventure neocities website

 https://drstrangechild.neocities.org